pph-collective/TITAN/docs/run_local.md

 The model has a wrapper script called `run_titan.py` that makes running a full simulation easy.
 TITAN can also be run from an interactive repl or a custom script.

-### run_titan.py
+### run_titan

-To run the model, execute the `run_titan.py` program within the `/titan/` directory.
+To run the model after pip install, use the command `run_titan` from the command line.
 See [the walkthrough](walkthrough.md) for documentation on how to set and use parameters, as well as a step-by-step guide to running the model with your custom parameters.

 Results of the model are generated and aggregated into the `/results/` directory by default.
 If the model is re-run, the existing results will be overwritten.

 #### Usage

-Below are the results of `python run_titan.py --help`.
+Below are the results of `run_titan --help`.
 It highlights all of the command line arguments that can be passed to the script.

 ```
 usage: run_titan.py [-h] [-n [NMC]] [-S SETTING] -p PARAMS [-o OUTDIR]